utep-cs-systems-courses/tcp-file-transfer-2-Solomond10/file-transfer-lab/README.md

 transfer the file from the client to the server successfully.
 It will be unsuccessful when transferring the file if the file already exists on the server, has a length of zero, or doesn't exist.

+To run the program with threads instead of forks go into the thread directory then file-transfer-lab and run the program the same as you do here.